-Our senses play a huge role in experiencing, living and perceiving love.
+Our senses play a major role in experiencing, experiencing and perceiving love.
 Seeing and feeling are probably the most obvious, but also the most misleading.
-Taste and pleasure go hand in hand, so the physical desire is stimulated and awakened in multiple ways.
-Hearing words and sounds, such as your loved one’s voice, affects the intensity of your feelings.
-Yet, smelling plays the most important role in deciding, whether you find someone sexually attractive.
-In this blog, we’ll discuss the combination of essential oils and love making.
+Taste and pleasure go hand in hand, so physical desire is stimulated and aroused in multiple ways.
+Hearing words and sounds, such as your loved one's voice, affects the intensity of your feelings.
+Still, smelling plays the most important role in deciding, whether you find someone sexually attractive.
+In this blog, we will discuss the combination of essential oils and sex.

 What you smell sends powerful messages to your brain.
-The sense of smell is connected to the limbic system in your brain, the place where your emotions are controlled.
+The olfactory system is connected to the limbic system in your brain, the place where your emotions are controlled.
 When you smell something, which triggers your sexual stimulation, your reaction is determined.
 Thank you, olfactory system!

 Women can literally smell compatible reproductive partners.
-Hormones affect how women process smells.
-This has interesting implications: a woman who meets a man while using hormonal contraceptives may find different scents attractive, than if she were not using contraceptives.
-If these partners want to have children at a later date and the woman stops taking the pill, it may happen that she literally cannot “smell” her partner anymore!
+Hormones affect how women process scents.
+This has interesting implications: a woman who meets a man while using hormonal contraceptives may find different odors attractive, than if she were not using contraceptives.
+If these partners want to have children at a later date and the woman stops taking the pill, she may find that she literally can no longer “air” her partner!

 The science behind “sexy”

-I personally find science very sexy and a man has to be, besides smelling good, also intelligent to arouse my interest.
-However, if we look at the science behind “sexy”, we come to the field of pheromones.
+I personally find science very sexy and a man then, apart from smelling good, must also be intelligent to arouse my interest.
+Looking at the science behind “sexy,” however, we come to the field of pheromones.
 What are pheromones?
-In a word, “sex lures”; little chemical communication molecules, that you send out and perceive in others.
+In a word, “sex attractants”; small chemical communication molecules, which you send and perceive in others.

-The word “pheromone” has its origins in the Greek words “pheran” and “horman”, and means “carrier of excitement”.
+The word “pheromone” has its origin in the Greek words “pheran” and “horman,” and means “carrier of arousal.
 Pheromones are natural chemicals produced by insects, animals and humans to attract the opposite sex.
-Plants use it to attract insects, to distribute the pollen.
+Plants use it to attract insects, to distribute pollen.
 Essential oils contain phyto-feromones.

-We humans also use pheromones to attract a reproductive partner, just like animals!
-Interestingly, male pheromones have a dual function in the animal world.
-They arouse sexual attraction, but at the same time make them aggressive.
-Pheromones make male lions so aggressive that they are able to kill the pups.
+We humans also use pheromones to lure a reproductive partner, just like animals!
+What is interesting here is that male pheromones have a dual function in the animal world.
+They arouse sexual attraction, but at the same time make one aggressive.
+Pheromones make male lions so aggressive that they are able to kill pups.

 Androstenone is a pheromone that men produce in their armpits.
-It stimulates excitement but also aggression (mainly intended for competing males) to mark their territory.
+It stimulates excitement but also aggressiveness (mainly meant for competing males) to mark their territory.

 Pheromones from the plant world, on the other hand, have a calming and balancing effect on us humans.
-Therefore, it is wise to make use of it.
+Therefore, it is wise to take advantage of this.
 Hooray for essential oils!

-I’ve heard it many times before usually in a private question after a workshop, “Is there an oil I can use as an aphrodisiac?
+I've heard it many times usually in a private question after a workshop, “Is there an oil I can use as an aphrodisiac?
 Something that helps with the sex drive?”
 A happy and fulfilled sex life is very important for the overall well-being of both men and women.
 We connect with each other through intimacy and sexuality.
-Sex releases endorphins and induces feelings of happiness.
-But what about in reality, or should I say adult reality with a committed relationship?
-Especially when added to a busy job and/or small children, a sizzling sex life can be more than a challenge.
-Fatigue, stress, worry and sometimes additional physical problems such as hormonal imbalances (e.g. low testosterone), thyroid problems and also depression result in a low libido.
+Sex releases endorphins and triggers feelings of happiness.
+But what about that in reality, or should I say adult reality with a committed relationship?
+Especially when a busy job and/or small children come along with it, a sizzling sex life can be more than a challenge.
+Fatigue, stress, worry and sometimes additional physical problems such as hormonal imbalances (e.g., low testosterone), thyroid problems and also depression result in low libido.

 Fortunately, nature has a solution for us here!

 For thousands of years, aromatic oils have been used to increase sexual attraction.
-The modern perfume industry also responds to this.
+The modern perfume industry also capitalizes on this.
 But do synthetic fragrances work?
-No, they don’t work.
-Studies have shown, that synthetic fragrances do not affect human emotions the way natural fragrances can.
+No, they don't work.
+Studies have shown, that synthetic fragrances do not affect human emotions like natural fragrances can.
 Synthetic perfumes are often mixtures of many different scents that confuse your olfactory system.
-More importantly, natural fragrances can literally increase blood flow in sexually irritable tissues such as penis and clitoris and just by smelling the scents!
+More importantly, natural fragrances can literally increase blood flow in sexually excitable tissues such as penis and clitoris, and just by smelling them!

 So how do we use these oils?

 Natural scents and pheromones are best applied to large areas of your body.
-The warmth of your body changes the scents and blends them with your own.
-Your personal “scent signature” is a complex mixture of pheromones, skin oils, sweat, hormones and the 40 million skin cells you release every day.
-It is therefore ideal to use essential oils in the form of a massage oil that you apply to your chest, arms and sometimes legs.
+The warmth of your body changes the scents and mixes them with your own.
+Your personal “scent signature” is a complex mixture of pheromones, skin oils, sweat, hormones and the 40 million skin cells, which you release every day.
+Ideal, therefore, is the use of essential oils in the form of a massage oil that you apply to your chest, arms and sometimes legs.

 Of course, you can use essential oils in your diffuser in the bedroom to create an erotic atmosphere and stimulate sex.